 Malicious intent is misuse of academic resources or interference with the legitimate academic work of other students.
 It includes but is not limited to: removing books, journals, or pages of these from the library without formal checkout; hiding library materials; refusing to return reserve readings to the library; damaging or destroying the projects, lab, or studio work or other academic product of fellow students.

 A student remains responsible for the academic honesty of work submitted in PLNU courses and the consequences of academic dishonesty beyond receipt of the final grade in the class and beyond the awarding of the diploma.
 Ignorance of these catalog policies will not be considered a valid excuse or defense.
 Students may not withdraw from a course as a response to a consequence.

-The following response procedure must be used by faculty or administrators who discover a violation of academic honesty in current or previous courses.
+The following response procedure is recommended to faculty who discover a violation of academic honesty:

-- Fact-Finding: The faculty member or administrator should attempt to speak or otherwise communicate informally with the student as the first step.
+- Fact-Finding: The faculty member should attempt to speak or otherwise communicate informally with the student as the first step.

-- Notice to PLNU Administration: The instructor must send in writing a report of the incident to the program director, school or college dean, and the Vice Provost for Academic Administration.
+- Internal Communication: The instructor must send a report of the incident to the program director, department chair or school dean, the college dean, and the Vice Provost for Academic Administration.
 The report should include a description of the violation, the action taken, and evidence of the violation.
-The official record of the incident and any appeals is maintained by the Office of the Vice Provost of Academic Administration.
+The official record of the incident is maintained by the Office of Records.